Curb cut: Users and uses

 Curb cuts at intersections allow for people with disabilities such as wheelchair users to move around safely, independently, and with less difficulty.
 Curb cuts typically feature tactile paving, a pattern of circular bumps that indicate to visually impaired pedestrians they are about to enter a roadway.
 Curb cuts also benefit other pedestrians and wheeled forms of transport, such as people with carts or cyclists.

+The absence of a curb cut can lead to people with ambulatory disabilities forced to travel in the roadway, along side vehicle traffic.
+Even when present, a curb cut with a steep or uneven grade can be innavigable or lead to injuries.

 Other applications

 A wider curb cut is also useful for motor vehicles to enter a driveway or parking lot on the other side of a sidewalk.
 In the UK this is commonly referred to as a 'crossover'.

 Smaller curb cuts may be used along streets, parking areas or sidewalks in the manner of a water bar, redirecting water from the pavement to stormwater infiltration infrastructure, such as a grassed area or rain garden.

 Design

 Accessible curb cuts transition from the low side of a curb to the high side (usually 15 cm change in level).
 Accessible curb ramps are a minimum of 1 m wide.
 They are sloped no greater than 1:12 (8.33%), which means that for every 12 cm of horizontal distance, they rise no more than 1 cm.
 The concrete curb ramp is sometimes scored with grooves, the texture of which may serve as a warning to vision-impaired persons of the transition to the street.
 Such grooves also allow for traction and water runoff, and may be stained a color that significantly contrasts with the adjacent concrete.
 If a curb ramp contains flared sides, they are usually no greater than 1:10 (10%) slope.

 Pram ramps in Australia are designed according to Australian Standard "AS 1428.1:2021", "Design for access and mobility, Part 1: General requirements for access - New building work".